anonimeact/diox-dio_extended/README.md

 // You can access the underlying Dio instance directly if needed final dioInstance = api.dio;
 ```
+If you want to create independent service, just do this on our class:

+    class CrudService extends DioExtended {
+      CrudService() : super(baseUrl: 'YOUR-BASE-URL');
+      /// Here you can use all function from DioExtend
+      /// examples of its use are available ini Request Exampel
+    }

 ### GET Request Example